ibm-cloud-docs/cli/reference/ibmcloud/cli_resource_group.md

 ### Searchable attributes
 {: #ibmcloud_resource_search_attributes}

-You can search for the following attributes:
+There are many attributes you can search for to scope your search.
+A few examples are:

 name
 :   The user-defined name of the resource.